FIFA World Cup 2026 Group L Schedule

 How to Watch Group L Matches Live

 The easiest live tracker for Group L is the FIFA World Cup 2026 match schedule, especially because the group closes with two simultaneous matches in different cities.
 In the United States, FOX and FS1 carry the main English-language coverage, while Telemundo handles Spanish-language broadcasts.
-For channel and streaming details before each Group L kickoff, use the official broadcast guide.
+For channel and streaming details before each Group L kickoff, use the official broadcast coverage.

 Frequently Asked Questions